Sometimes you want to take things up a notch!

 And finally take the time to top those glistening, sticky sweet carrots with pecans, a touch of yogurt, pomegranate seeds, and parsley...

-In the end you will be rewarded with a side dish that definitely takes things to the next level--offering all the flavors of a home cooked holiday meal, but with enough elegance for a sophisticated restaurant service.
+In the end you will be rewarded with a side dish that definitely takes things to the next level--offering all the flavors of a home-cooked meal, but with enough elegance for a sophisticated restaurant service.

 Pomegranate Glazed Carrots